sjbennett123/gloryforthefist/content/current_writeups/four_fiends/_index.md

 The “Speakers of Nekron” are the spiritual leaders who guide the followers to focusing all their “hate” and “disillusionment” into pure energy and give it up to Nekron whom they believe is a profit that will “Deliver them a Paradise from Elysian suffering”

-The cult structure is very simple: Nekron is above all, the Speakers of Nekron guide the way, the Blade of Nekron protect them, and the Followers are known as Children of the Stars
+The cult structure is simple: Nekron is above all, the Speakers of Nekron guide the way, the Blade of Nekron protect them, and the Followers are known as Children of the Stars

 One of the blessings Krotis-Gul gives to his “true” followers is the Immunity to Charm and Enslavement because theyvalue of free will above all.